Tourists flee Rhodes wildfires in Greece’s largest-ever evacuation - KESQ

 (CNN) — A large wildfire tearing through the Greek island of Rhodes forced thousands of tourists to flee their hotels in what Greek officials said was the largest evacuation effort in the country’s history.

+Fires are also burning on the islands of Corfu and Evia, with Greek emergency services issuing evacuation orders for several parts of Corfu.

-Those caught up in the blaze described chaotic and frightening scenes, with some having to leave on foot or find their own transport after being told to leave.
+In Rhodes, those caught up in the blaze described chaotic and frightening scenes, with some having to leave on foot or find their own transportation after being told to leave.

-Amy Leyden, a British tourist in Rhodes, told Sky News she was told she had to leave her hotel immediately or her and her family “would not make it.”
+Amy Leyden, a British tourist in Rhodes, said she was told to leave her hotel immediately or she and her family “would not make it.”

-“It was just terrifying,” she said.
+“It was just terrifying,” she told Sky News.
 “We’ve got our 11-year-old daughter with us and we were walking down the road at two o’clock in the morning and the fire was catching up with us.”

 Cedric Guisset, a Belgian tourist, fled Saturday with nowhere to go.
 “We told the hotel about the messages we had received on our phones to evacuate the area, but they didn’t even know about it,” he told public radio station RTBF.